GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 This repository provides all code and data required to reproduce the numerical results presented in the paper.

-Within each problem folder, the boundary-condition folders contain two scripts: main.py, which implements the numerical method, and domain.py, which generates the required datasets.
-All parameter settings are specified directly within these scripts.
+Within each problem folder, the boundary-condition folders contain the implementation of the proposed framework and the corresponding domain/data-generation scripts.
+For selected benchmark cases, the corresponding PyTorch implementation of the Lagaris framework used as a baseline comparison is also provided.
+All parameter settings are specified directly within the respective scripts.

 ---